 Who we are

-Co-Creation Initiative (CCI) is an open source community of practice dedicated to building capacities that unlock collective potential.
+Co-Creation Initiative (CCI) was an open source community of practice dedicated to building capacities that unlock collective potential.

-We study, design, and implement new models of collaboration and leadership that can drive breakthrough innovations and transform organizations.
-If you are interested in learning about and enacting co-creation to cultivate more innovative and inspirational spaces, we invite you to look deeper into our work.
+We studied, designed, and implemented new models of collaboration and leadership that can drive breakthrough innovations and transform organizations.
+If you are interested in learning about and enacting co-creation to cultivate more innovative and inspirational spaces, we invite you to contact us for a dialogue.